mdbrnd/Quick21/server/README.md

 ## Project Structure

-- `src/`: Contains the source code for the backend.
 - `db/`: Contains the SQLite database file.
+- `src/`: Contains the source code for the backend application.
+  - `database/`: Database management and operations.
+  - `models/`: TypeScript interfaces and classes for game logic.
+  - `game.ts`: Core game logic implementation.
+  - `room.ts` & `room_manager.ts`: Manage game rooms and players.
+  - `server.ts`: Main server file where are requests are handled.
+- `tests/`: Contains tests for the application.